 TAP Sleep Care helps your dentist or sleep physician develop an ongoing treatment plan that can benefit you the rest of your life, starting immediately with myTAP, a precision-fit non-custom device that you can receive on your initial visit to a dentist.

 Ready to Start Sleeping Better Tonight?

-Find a dentist or physician near you who can treat your sleep-disordered breathing with TAP Sleep Care.
-If there is not a provider in your area, please have your primary dentist or physician contact us about providing you with a TAP Sleep Care product.
-Make last night be your last night of poor sleep.
+Find a clinician near you who can treat your sleep-disordered breathing with TAP Sleep Care.
+If there is not a provider in your area, please have your provider contact us.

 How to Get a Sleep Appliance